2025 Indoor Football League season

-The 2025 IFL season is the 17th season of the Indoor Football League (IFL).
+The 2025 IFL season was the 17th season of the Indoor Football League (IFL).
 The season began on March 21, 2025, with the Jacksonville Sharks defeating the Massachusetts Pirates during the IFL Opening Weekend.
-The regular season will conclude on July 27.
-The playoffs start date is to be announced but will conclude with the 2025 IFL National Championship, the league's championship game, in Tucson Arena at the Tucson Convention Center in Tucson, Arizona, on August 23.
+The regular season concluded on July 27.
+The playoffs will conclude with the 2025 IFL National Championship, the league's championship game, in Tucson Arena at the Tucson Convention Center in Tucson, Arizona, on August 23.

 Team movement

 Expansion

 The IFL announced that one team would be established: